 - Teacher certification in biology, chemistry, physics, or mathematics

-- Extensive preparation for teaching in a high-need urban or rural secondary school
+- Extensive preparation for teaching in a high-needs urban or rural secondary school

-- A $32,000 stipend for the first year of the program (once Fellows are certified teachers at the end of the first year, they obtain salaried employment in high-need schools
+- A $32,000 stipend for the first year of the program (once Fellows are certified teachers at the end of the first year, they obtain salaried employment in high-needs schools

 - Support and mentoring throughout the three-year teaching commitment

-- Support of a cohort Fellows passionate about science and math education
+- Support of a cohort of Fellows passionate about science and math education

 WW PA Teaching Fellowship - Our First Cohort